Airtight ID protection and loads of unique features for your mobile phone for $5 per month

 Mine was green so I moved on to theft protection.

 FYI: I tested Lookout’s app on an Android phone, but Lookout also works on iPhone.
 With the iOS app, you get an additional antitheft feature, Lost Message, which lets you post an SOS message on your lock screen if your phone goes missing.
-For more info, check out our roundup of the best VPNs for iPhone.

 I had already given Lookout location permissions, so everything was running smoothly behind the location-tracking tab.
 If your mobile phone ever goes MIA, you’ll need to log in to lookout.com on another device to locate it.
 The same goes for the Lock and Wipe and Scream features (more on those below).